-Paxton K. Baker is a minority owner of the Washington Nationals Baseball club and currently serves as chairman of the Washington Nationals Founding Partners Group.
+Paxton is also a minority owner of the Washington Nationals Baseball club and currently serves as chairman of the Washington Nationals Founding Partners Group.

 In 2015, Baker became a partner in the ownership group of the Washington Kastles World Team Tennis League.
 He is also a governing Board Member of the Global Sports Summit.